-But of all the elements that make this cool and classy ski resort such a pleasure, it’s probably the off-piste skiing in Are, Sweden which is sniffed at the most.
-Off-piste aficionados will tell you that Areskutan, the main mountain isn’t steep enough.
+But of all the elements that make this cool and classy ski resort such a pleasure, it’s probably the off-piste skiing which is sniffed at the most.
+Aficionados will tell you that Areskutan, the main mountain isn’t steep enough.
 They’ll also point to all the hard-core, free-skiing Swedes you bump into in places like Verbier and Val d’Isere.
 “What are they doing in the Alps if the off-piste-skiing in their own country is so good?” they’ll ask.
 Hell, I should know.
 I was one of them.

 But actually, that’s b*llocks.
 This is a fabulous place for off-piste skiing, and here’s why.